I gave them a good boy, and they sent me back a murderer. – Mother of an American soldier who had participated in the My Lai massacre

-I offer this blog on February 2nd.
+February 2nd 2013.
 In the six weeks since the Sandy Hook tragedy, 1,478 Americans have died of gun violence.

-Edward S. Herman wrote: “…doing terrible things in an organized and systematic way rests on ‘normalization.’
-This is the process whereby ugly, degrading, murderous, and unspeakable acts become routine and are accepted as ‘the way things are done.'”
+…doing terrible things in an organized and systematic way rests on ‘normalization.’
+This is the process whereby ugly, degrading, murderous, and unspeakable acts become routine and are accepted as “the way things are done.”

 Hollywood, as the primary mode of storytelling in our culture, has always invited us to follow this model, to objectify the villains of the moment and to normalize our unthinking acceptance of violence as the normal mode of resolving disputes.
 And movie audiences have usually responded with their approval.
 For a hundred years we have eagerly consumed film images of American heroism and the triumph of good, innocent America over the dark, evil “Other” – frequently with violence of Biblical proportions.
 This is how we come to accept its normalization.
 This is why audiences cheer at the end of Zero Dark Thirty.

-A brief digression: before viewing Zero Dark Thirty (the subject of my next blog) in liberal Berkeley the other night, I was subjected to six previews of upcoming films, every one of them an action thriller; a full twenty minutes of explosions, gun fire and car crashes.
+A brief digression: before viewing Zero Dark Thirty (the subject of this blog) in liberal Berkeley the other night, I was subjected to six previews of upcoming films, every one of them an action thriller; a full twenty minutes of explosions, gun fire and car crashes.

 After all, we think as we leave the theater: the bastards probably deserved it.
 But here is a problem.
 Since they are so typically one-dimensional, so are most of our heroes.
 If our heroes are good, then the Other is bad, and the hero needs no justification for his actions, least of all from wimpy, liberal politicians.
 And here is a big secret: the American hero has as much contempt for democracy as does his opponent.
 Can you imagine Rambo – or Barack Obama – waiting for congressional approval?